raghvendra03/raghvendra03/README.md

 ### Hello People👋

-💻 I'm a self learner and continously learning Analytics, Data Science, Statistics and Mathematics with ML.
+💻 I'm Raghvendra, budding Data Scientiest with  Analytics, Data Science, Statistics and Mathematics with ML.
 ⌚️ I am also documenting my journey with 66 Days of Data Challange by Ken Jee, Round 2

 ### Technologies & Tools 🔥